Multi-agent Assisted Automatic Test Generation for Java JSON Libraries: Discussions

 \subsection{Threats to Validity}

-The main threats to validity include the stability of LLMs and the testing environment for the generated code.
-To assess the usefulness of LLMs, we experiment with both an open-source LLM (Llama3) and a proprietary LLM (GPT-3.5).
-To ensure stable output, we fix the generation parameters such as temperature and top-p sampling, and use a specific version of GPT-3.5 Turbo (\texttt{gpt-3.5-turbo-0125}).
-Besides, our experiments are conducted in a standard Java environment, without testing on Android or Kotlin, thus we do not identify bugs on these platforms.
+The main threat to validity lies in the inherent randomness of the LLM agents' outputs.
+To evaluate the effectiveness of LLMs, we experimented with both open-source models (Llama3 and DeepSeek) and a commercial model (GPT-3.5) for the Test Programmer agent.
+To ensure stable output, we fix generation parameters such as \textit{temperature} and \textit{top-p} sampling, and use specific versions of each agent's underlying LLM.

+In \tool's design, we assume that the JSON-P and JSON-B standards apply to the tested Java JSON libraries; however, this assumption may not hold universally across all APIs and libraries.
+To mitigate this threat, we use these standards as references for common usage patterns rather than as strict API dependencies.
+Moreover, by incorporating the original test case, {\tool} adapts to the specific usage pattern of the target library, allowing it to remain effective even when the library partially deviates from the standard APIs.